lukasz-glen/ERC721id16/README.md

 # ERC721id16

-Efficient Implementation of EIP721 and EIP721+Enumerable with tokenId &lt; 2**16.
+Efficient Implementation of ERC721Enumerable with tokenId &lt; 2**16.

-Contracts here are divided according to two distinct purposes.
-They are weakly related.
-One is to look for ERC721 transfers as cheap as possible.
-The other is to lower transfer costs for ERC721+Enumerable.
-The latter assumes that tokenId &lt; 2**16, what allows enumeration to be even cheaper.

-## ERC721id16
+The solution minimize gas cost of REC721 transfers while supporting the enumeration of owners' tokens.
+It is assumed than minting and burning are much less frequent.
+Moreover, minting technic can significantly affect how global enumeration is handled.
+For that reasons, this implementation offers only base `_min()` and `_burn()` functions without implementation of `totalSupply()` and `tokenByIndex()`.

+Token ids are less than 2**16.
+Thanks to that implementation can be very efficient.
+If owners' balances do not exceed several tokens, a token transfer cost is comparable to a token transfer in a base ERC721 contract.

-### id16 concept
+## List16 concept

 Any tokenId is less than 2**16.
 With this the total supply, a balance of any user, any index in enumeration are less than 2**16.